crqu/crqu.github.io/_pages/about.md

 ### About me

 I am a fourth-year undergraduate student at [Peking University](https://www.pku.edu.cn) (PKU), where I am fortunate to be advised by [Prof. Pengcheng You](https://pengcheng-you.github.io/desires-lab/) in the Department of Industrial Engineering and Management.
-This summer, I worked as a visiting student in the [Caltech Rigorous Systems Research Group](http://rsrg.cms.caltech.edu), advised by [Prof. Adam Wierman](https://adamwierman.com) at the [Computing + Mathematical Sciences (CMS) Department](https://www.cms.caltech.edu), [California Institute of Technology](https://www.caltech.edu).
-You can find my CV [here](../assets/pdf/cv-updated.pdf).
+I am also an incoming PhD student in the [Caltech Rigorous Systems Research Group](http://rsrg.cms.caltech.edu), advised by [Prof. Adam Wierman](https://adamwierman.com) at the [Computing + Mathematical Sciences (CMS) Department](https://www.cms.caltech.edu), [California Institute of Technology](https://www.caltech.edu).
+You can find my CV [here](../assets/pdf/cv.pdf).

 ### Research interests